Special elements

 Includes for Markdown and HTML

-Includes are a way to include external markdown/HTML files, just as if they were
+Includes are a way to include external Markdown/HTML files, just as if they were

 add other attributes as well.

-This presentation has two part:
+This presentation has two parts:

-{include slip src="part1.md"}
+{include slip src="part1.slp"}

-{include slip src="part2.md"}
+{include slip src="part2.slp"}

 {include src="conclusion.html"}